2001 Canadian Grand Prix: Background

+After the on 27 May, all of the teams conducted in-season testing at various European racing circuits, testing tyres, racing setups and car components in preparation for the Canadian Grand Prix.
+Ten of the eleven teams held a three-day test session at the Circuit de Nevers Magny-Cours in France.
+Ralf Schumacher was fastest on the first and second days.
+Marc Gené, Williams's test driver, set the pace on the third and final day.
+Three squads spent three days at the Monza Circuit in Italy, with Sauber's Kimi Räikkönen leading on the first day, and Williams's Juan Pablo Montoya was fastest on the final two days.
+Luca Badoer, Ferrari's test driver, spent three days at the Fiorano Circuit, Ferrari's private circuit, shaking down three F2001 chassis that were transported to the Canadian Grand Prix as well as performing practice starts and testing car components.

-Michael Schumacher had won the Canadian Grand Prix four times in his career up until the 2001 race and spoke of his confidence that he could win at the Circuit Gilles Villeneuve for the fifth time despite his dislike of the track due to his preference of high-speed corners, "The records I have in Montreal are good but that means nothing now as it is a new challenge.
+Michael Schumacher had won the Canadian Grand Prix four times in his career up until the 2001 race.
+He and spoke of his confidence that he could win at the Circuit Gilles Villeneuve for the fifth time despite his dislike of the track due to his preference of high-speed corners, "The records I have in Montreal are good but that means nothing now as it is a new challenge.
 We need to be prepared to do a good job.
 It will be a tight competition between us and probably McLaren and Williams, and anyone else who has improved a lot."
-His brother Ralf Schumacher stated that he hoped to extend his points tally after a poor performance at the preceding Monaco Grand Prix, "I think the Circuit Giles Villeneuve could be pretty favourable to our car as we have a powerful engine, which is essential there.
+His brother Ralf Schumacher stated that he hoped to extend his points tally after a poor performance at the preceding Monaco Grand Prix, "I think the Circuit Giles [sic] Villeneuve could be pretty favourable to our car as we have a powerful engine, which is essential there.
 It's not particularly demanding on the drivers, as it is basically a "stop-and-go" track.
 I like Montreal and I am looking forward to being there, hoping this time I will be able to finish my race and be in the points."